superjcd/fst2/README.rst

 * output_dir: Holds models that you trained.

-* result_dir: Holds performance reports and predictions file based given your test file.
+* result_dir: Holds performance reports and predictions based on your test file.

 2 Now just run the commands to start trainning::